ghc/ghc/docs/users_guide/glasgow_exts.rst

 Odersky, or as a special case of Mark Jones's later framework for "improvement" of qualified types.
-The underlying ideas are also discussed in a more theoretical and abstract setting in a manuscript [implparam], where they are identified as one point in a general design space for systems of implicit parameterisation).
+The underlying ideas are also discussed in a more theoretical and abstract setting in a manuscript [Jones1999]_, where they are identified as one point in a general design space for systems of implicit parameterisation).
 To start with an abstract example, consider a declaration such as: ::

        class C a b where ...

+..
+[Jones1999]
+    "`Exploring the Design Space for Type-based Implicit Parameterization
+    <https://web.cecs.pdx.edu/~mpj/pubs/fdtr.html>`__", Mark P. Jones, Oregon
+    Graduate Institute of Science & Technology, Technical Report, July 1999.

 which tells us simply that ``C`` can be thought of as a binary relation on types (or type constructors, depending on the kinds of ``a`` and ``b``).
 Extra